 The technology requirements for defect detection on unpatterned wafers depend on the film and substrate.
 Detection of defects on the backside of wafers without introducing any contamination or physical contact on the front side is desirable.
-The wafer backside inspection requirements are based on the Lithography chapter technology requirements table, and also ask for specification of tool cleanliness of the inspection tools themselves, this was introduced
+The wafer backside inspection requirements are based on the Lithography chapter technology requirements table, and also ask for specification of tool cleanliness of the inspection tools themselves, this was introduced technologies.

-Several other defect modes need to be addressed by detection tools.
-A better understanding of non-visible killers, defects that can not be detected with conventional optical technologies, is emerging with the increased usage of e-beam based technologies.
 Most of these defects tend to be sub-surface and possess a significant dimension in the longitudinal direction or z-axis.
 A clear definition is not yet available for the minimum size of such defects that must be detected.
 Many have electrically significant impact to device performance and can occur in both the front end of the process (process steps prior to contact oxide deposition) and the back end of the process.
 Macro defects impacting large areas of the wafer should not be overlooked because of the urgency to address the sub-micron detection sensitivities stipulated below.
 Scan speeds for macro inspection should be continuously improved matching the wafer throughput (plus overhead of the inspection) of the lithography, and possibly CMP, systems at every technology generation.